 The need for fall protection is generally very obvious.
 Falls from height are one of the top accidents at work, and they often have deadly consequences or cause serious harm.
-Especially falls from relatively low levels, for example from scaffolding, or falls through structures, such as skylights.
+Especially falls from relatively low levels, for example from scaffolding, or falls through structures, such as skylights occur frequently.

 How does a person working at height enter the workplace?
 Roof access is often achieved via an external fixed ladder, or via a roof hatch.
 But these means of access provide a fall hazard of their own, both when entering the roof, as well as when leaving the roof surface.
 When there is no barrier in place a worker can fall into (or next to) the ladderway, or open roof hatch.
 For this reason a guardrail system must be in place on all exposed sides, and the entrance to the, so-called, hole, must be covered with an offset or self-closing gate.

 As stated earlier falls through skylights are a serious issue.
 The problem with skylights is that many people think they are safe to lean on, but most skylights are not manufactured to withstand a person leaning, or standing on the skylight.
 Most fall protection regulations see skylights as holes in the floor, and as such fall protection measures need to be taken.
 You can protect workers by placing (non-penetrating) guardrails around a skylight, or by using a lifeline system or anchorage point with a harness and a lanyard.

 Read more about skylight fall protection in this blog.

 Falling objects are a great hazard in workplaces.
 The falling objects can either strike people and cause injuries, or strike materials or machinery and cause damages.
 For this reason tools need to be tied off and toeboards need to be installed on, for example, scaffolding or roof edge guardrails.